 All routes have been marked with Mafeking Rover Park street signs at the relevant intersections.

 Care should be taken when driving on the surrounding roads as some are narrow and often have a large amount of local traffic.

-Night driving should also be cautious as their is a large amount of wildlife both in the surrounding area and on Mafeking itself.
+Night driving should also be cautious as there is a large amount of wildlife both in the surrounding area and on Mafeking itself.

 Yea is accessible via the Maroondah then Melba Highways from the Eastern Suburbs of Melbourne.
 From Yea turn onto the Goulburn Valley Highway which heads to Seymour.
 Approximately 3km from Yea the Ghin Ghin Road (Marked by a Mafeking sign) branches right and heads through Highlands and Caveat to Mafeking Rover Park.